In recent years, South Carolina residents have seen the damage that hurricanes can cause.

 A garage door is also a common weak point against high winds.
 If your garage door fails, the wind will likely cause your roof to fail.
 Secure your home with a wind-load garage door or by retrofitting your existing garage door with a brace or hurricane shutter.

-Also, prepare for wind by reinforcing your roof.
 Hurricane straps and ties can secure the joints and improve the stability of your structure.
-One of the strongest protections is to use a system that anchors the roof, walls and foundation together to create a continuous load path.
+One of the strongest protections is to use a system that anchors the roof, walls, and foundation together to create a continuous load path.

 4. Prepare for Hurricane Outages